 MST is an internationally recognised evidence based program that has been shown in rigorous, scientific, tests to be superior to other interventions for adolescents exhibiting severe antisocial and criminal behaviour.

 MST is delivered through a partnership arrangement with the program developers and provider agencies who deliver the interventions.
-LWB has been licenced to support these agencies, in Australia and NZ, through the provision of weekly consultant supervision to the MST therapists as well as ongoing coaching and quarterly training which is crucial to the success of the programs.
-In the network partner role, LWB also undertakes quality assurance functions and ensures program fidelity.
-LWB is able to assist other agencies in the implementation and ongoing support of MST programs.
+As well as delivering MST, LWB has been licenced to support other agencies delivering MST, in Australia and NZ, through the provision of weekly consultant supervision to the MST therapists as well as ongoing coaching and quarterly training which is crucial to the success of the programs.
+In the Network Partner role, LWB also undertakes quality assurance functions and ensures program fidelity.
+LWB is able to assist other agencies in program start-up and implementation activities.
+These include a process for determining if MST is the right ‘fit’ for a community and technical assistance and materials designed to produce a program description, budget and implementation timeline.
+(REMOVE WORDS IN THIS BRACKET and ongoing support of MST programs).

 National Housing Strategy - Compass Housing